Client: Hollie Brooks, Co-founder, Audenza (previously MiaFleur)

 As Hollie explains, “I’ve read plenty of marketing books but none of them has touched Watertight Marketing.
 They were all heavy on jargon where Watertight isn’t.
 It breaks the terminology down in such simple, non marketing jargon, that you can understand and visualise.
 All of a sudden you get it.
 Coming from a non marketing background Watertight Marketing just clicked for me and I knew what I should be doing.”

-Audenza started working on the Watertight Webschool course in 2015, and then stepped it up as part of the first intake on the new structure of the Marketing Masterplan programme in January 2016.
-By this time they’d also completed a Touchpoint Leak Assessment and, with additional support from Watertight Marketing Accredited Consultant, Cheryl Crichton, had a much clearer view of their marketing priorities.
+Audenza started working on the Watertight Webschool course in 2015, and then stepped it up with a full Practitioner Guided journey through the Chapter Companion courses in January 2016.
+By this time they’d also completed a Touchpoint Leak Assessment and, with additional support from Watertight Marketing Certified Practitioner, Cheryl Crichton, had a much clearer view of their marketing priorities.